jadecell/nvcode-gtk-theme/README.md

 # The NVCode flagship theme inspired GTK theme

-All of the colors in the theme are based on the [NVCode](https://github.com/ChristianChiarulli/nvcode/) flagship color scheme.
+All of the colors in the theme are based on the [LunarVim](https://github.com/ChristianChiarulli/LunarVim/) `nvcode` color scheme.
 The GTK3 theme is not fully complete but most elements are colored.

 # Screenshot of the theme